FAQ - Frequently Asked Questions

 » What does Amahi mean?

-However, we did check out the Kojiki definition ...
+However, we did check out other uses ...

-The Emperor's son (the Emperor was regarded as God!) was offered two women in marriage, a beautiful woman, named Amahi, and her sister.
+Also, there was an ancient tale where an emperor's son was offered two women in marriage, a beautiful woman, named Amahi, and her sister.

 He chose the beautiful one, Amahi.